Glockoma 2: Background and promotion

 The album serves as the sequel to Key Glock's 2018 mixtape Glockoma.
 According to producer Bandplay, most of the album was recorded during the European leg of Key Glock's summer 2022 tour.

 On December 7, 2022, Key Glock announced a supporting tour for the album, which included dates from March 5 to April 28, 2023.
 Three days prior to the album's release, Key Glock revealed the album's track listing on social media.
+The album cover took inspiration from When the Pawn... by Fiona Apple.

+On June 23, 2023, Key Glock released the deluxe version of the album, featuring 8 additional songs.

 Singles

 The album's lead single, "From Nothing", was released on August 17, 2022.
 The album's second single, "Work", was released on February 17, 2023.
 The album's third single, "Dirt", was released on February 22, 2023.
+The lead single for the deluxe version of the album, "Presidential Rolex", was released on June 19, 2023.

 Critical reception

-Reviewing for AllMusic, Paul Simpson wrote, "[Glockoma 2] finds the Memphis rapper as determined and driven as ever.
-Acknowledging the loss of his close friend, cousin, and collaborator Young Dolph, he remains inspired to continue working on music at a productive pace.
-Eric Diep of HipHopDX wrote, "While Glock's sequel tape doesn't quite capture the spontaneous energy of his breakout predecessors, there's plenty of flex raps, pimp energy and Memphis rap signatures to get Huey's and Gus's jumping."
+Reviewing for AllMusic, Paul Simpson wrote, "Most of the subject matter on Glockoma 2 is nothing new for the rapper -- the lyrics are generally focused on hustling hard to make as much money as possible, with detailed verses about sex, gun violence, and drugs.
+However, he maintains a skillful, seemingly effortless rhyming style, and some of the production is highly inventive" Eric Diep of HipHopDX wrote, "While Glock's sequel tape doesn't quite capture the spontaneous energy of his breakout predecessors, there's plenty of flex raps, pimp energy and Memphis rap signatures to get Huey's and Gus's jumping."